Fraction Calculator

 c) Write a previous answer (new numerator 25) over the denominator 9.

-In words - thirty-nine ninths minus twenty-five ninths = fourteen ninths.
+In other words, thirty-nine ninths minus twenty-five ninths equals fourteen ninths.

 Rules for expressions with fractions: